Albany's Declared a Snow Emergency - Now What?

-When the snow starts to fall in the Capital City, many of you are wondering where to park to avoid a fine, as well as who is responsible for clearing the sidewalk in front of where you live.
+When the snow starts to fall in Albany, many of you may be wondering where to park to avoid a fine, as well as who is responsible for clearing the sidewalk in front of where you live.

 Below is Albany's snow removal plan: know your responsibilities and be prepared in the case of a snow emergency!

 Streets: The Department of General Services is responsible for all snow plowing and ice treatment of over 250 miles of city streets.
 DGS hires outside contractors to help with the plowing and removal of snow and ice for over 670 city streets.